Euclidean domains with no multiplicative norms

 Note that $R_{\infty}$ is a subring of the Laurent polynomial ring in the $s$-type indeterminates, with coefficients that are polynomials over $F$ in the other indeterminates.
 Viewed this way, any element $r\in R_{\infty}$ can be written in the unique form $c/d$, where $d$ is a (finite, possibly empty) product of $s$-type indeterminates, $c$ is an $F$-linear combination of distinct monomials in the indeterminates (with nonzero coefficients), and no $s$-type variable that occurs in $d$ also occurs in all the monomials in the support of $c$.

 \begin{definition} Given any $r\in R_{\infty}$, the \emph{rank} of $r$ is the smallest integer $k\geq 0$ such that $r\in R_{k}$, denoted by $\rank(r)$. \end{definition}

 The rank of any indeterminate is its first subscript.
 Given any $r\in R_{\infty}-F$, then its rank is easy to determine; it is the largest of all the ranks of the indeterminates that appear in its reduced form.
 Given a unit prime $a-u_{k+1,a,b}b$, note that $u_{k+1,a,b}$ is the unique indeterminate of maximal rank that appears in (at least one monomial in the support of) the prime; we will call $u_{k+1,a,b}$ the \emph{ranking indeterminate} of the unit prime.
-The following fact about products of unit primes is easy, but we include the proof for completeness.
+The following lemma describes a useful fact about ranks.